Coming to University can mean moving away from your friends and family and the support structures that you may not even have realized were there.

 Please scroll down to Crime, Reporting & Victim Support for information on other reporting tools.

-Whilst the SU Advice Centre does not offer Sexual Health support, your Vice President Welfare & Community has put together an extremely informative page on Sexual Health – please see HERE
+Whilst the SU Advice Centre does not offer Sexual Health support, your Vice President Wellbeing & Community supports the Lead Sexual Health Wellbeing Champion as part of the Wellbeing Network.
+You can find out more information about the Wellbeing Network here.

 In the case of reporting a crime, in an emergency always dial 999.
 Click HERE for more info on what happens when you do this.